Our Philosophy: Experience-Driven AI Development

 DORA Metrics (Apache DevLake)

-| Metric | What It Measures | Elite Target |
+| Metric | What It Really Means | Elite Target |

 |---|---|---|

-| Deployment Frequency | How often code ships to production | Multiple per day |
+| Deployment Frequency | How often new code reaches users.
+High frequency means small, safe changes.
+Low frequency means big, risky releases. | Multiple per day |

-| Mean Time to Recovery | Incident to resolution duration | Less than 1 hour |
+| Mean Time to Recovery | When something breaks, how quickly is it fixed?
+This measures resilience and incident response capability. | Less than 1 hour |

 Quality Dashboard